 There are so many variables involved in how an accident occurs, as there are with the individual victim, so it is impossible to predict an exact pattern of symptoms.
 It may also be the case that injuries are felt within an hour of the accident, or not until weeks or months later.
 Generally, though, there is an array of conditions that is very often seen after whiplash:

 This latter injury is the most common cause of neck pain following a car accident.
-Facet joint pain is commonly felt on the back of the neck, either side of center, where it’s tender to the touch, but it doesn’t show on x-rays or MRIs.
-Only physical palpation of that area can point to a diagnosis.
+Facet joint pain is commonly felt on the back of the neck, either side of the center, where it’s tender to the touch, but it doesn’t show on x-rays or MRIs.
+So only physical palpation of that area can point to a diagnosis.

 Neck pain that becomes chronic following whiplash is usually caused by disc injury.
-The bundles of fibers that make up the outer wall of the disc (the anulus) can be torn during a whiplash trauma, which can result in the disc herniating or degenerating.
-This causes irritation or compression of the nerves that run through the area, triggering pain to radiate into the arms, shoulders and upper back, perhaps also causing muscle weakness.
+The bundles of fibers that make up the disc’s outer wall (the annulus) can be torn during a whiplash trauma, resulting in the disc herniating or degenerating.
+This causes irritation or compression of the nerves that run through the area, triggering pain to radiate into the arms, shoulders, and upper back, perhaps also causing muscle weakness.

 During the first few weeks after a whiplash injury, the major pain is caused by damage to the muscles and ligaments in the neck and upper back.
-This is what causes people to become stiff and less mobile, and this abnormal movement and instability is what often remains once the initial pain has subsided.
+This causes people to become stiff and less mobile, and this abnormal movement and instability often remain once the initial pain has subsided.

 Headaches follow neck pain as the second most common complaint, affecting over 80% of people.
-Although headaches can occasionally be the result of direct brain injury, most are triggered by injured muscles, ligaments and facet joints in the cervical spine, referring pain into the head.
-It is therefore vital to treat the supporting structures of your neck in order to combat any headaches.
+Although headaches can occasionally result from direct brain injury, most are triggered by injured muscles, ligaments, and facet joints in the cervical spine, referring to pain in the head.
+Therefore, it is vital to treat the supporting structures of your neck to combat any headaches.

-Mild to moderate brain injury is fairly common after whiplash, due to the movements as described in the four phases.
-The brain is very soft and suspended in cerebrospinal fluid, so that when the brain is jolted around in the skull, it can bruise or bleed.
-Whiplash victims may temporarily lose consciousness or have mild concussion, but more common is a feeling of mild confusion or disorientation following the crash.
-Long term effects include mild confusion, difficulty concentrating, sleep disturbances, irritability, forgetfulness, loss of sex drive, emotional upset and depression.
-In certain cases, the nerves that feed your senses of smell, taste and even sight may be affected.
+Mild to moderate brain injury is fairly common after whiplash due to the movements as described in the four phases.
+The brain is very soft and suspended in cerebrospinal fluid so that when the brain is jolted around in the skull, it can bruise or bleed.
+Whiplash victims may temporarily lose consciousness or have mild concussions, but more common is a feeling of mild confusion or disorientation following the crash.
+Long-term effects include mild confusion, difficulty concentrating, sleep disturbances, irritability, forgetfulness, loss of sex drive, emotional upset, and depression.
+In addition, the nerves that feed your senses of smell, taste, and even sight may be affected in certain cases.

 Dizziness following a whiplash is usually temporary and can be improved with chiropractic care.
-It is the result of injury to the facet joints of the cervical spine, but in some cases it may be due to damage to the brain or brain stem.
+It results from injury to the facet joints of the cervical spine, but in some cases, it may be due to damage to the brain or brain stem.

 Low back pain

-Despite the neck bearing the brunt of the damage, your low back can also be easily injured by whiplash, and this is reported by over 50% of those involved in rear impact collisions, and in nearly 75% of those in side impact crashes.
-Although the low back does not suffer the same extent of flexion-extension injury as the neck, it still experiences a great compression during the first two phases of the whiplash process.
+Despite the neck bearing the brunt of the damage, your low back can also be easily injured by whiplash, and this is reported by over 50% of those involved in rear impact collisions and nearly 75% of those in side-impact crashes.
+Although the low back does not suffer the same extent of flexion-extension injury as the neck, it still experiences great compression during the first two phases of the whiplash process.

 Recovery from Whiplash

 Mild whiplash injuries treated correctly usually heal within six to nine months.
-However, 20% of victims will still be suffering pain, weakness or restricted movement two years after their accident, and it is likely that some degree of disability or pain will afflict theses people for many years more, if not for life.
+However, 20% of victims will still suffer pain, weakness, or restricted movement two years after their accident.
+Some degree of disability or pain will likely afflict these people for many years more, if not for life.

 Chiropractic care involves the manual manipulation of the spine to restore normal movement and position to the vertebrae.
-This is the most important and effective treatment to ensure that whiplash damage is minimized.
+This is the most important and effective treatment to minimize whiplash damage.
 Your chiropractor may also use trigger point therapy, massage therapy, exercise rehabilitation, and other soft tissue rehabilitation treatments.

 Soft Tissue Rehabilitation

-‘Soft tissue’ refers to anything in the body that’s not bone, so that includes muscles, ligaments, tendons, nervous system, spinal discs and internal organs.
-It is these soft tissues that are damaged most by whiplash, with the muscles, ligaments and discs taking the majority of the impact.
+‘Soft tissue’ refers to anything in the body that’s not bone, so that includes muscles, ligaments, tendons, nervous system, spinal discs, and internal organs.
+These soft tissues are damaged most by whiplash, with the muscles, ligaments, and discs taking the majority of the impact.
 Unless the correct therapies are used to stimulate healing, the result may be permanent impairment and disability.
-Treatments include trigger point therapy, massage therapy, electro-stimulation, stretching, and specific exercises to boost strength and range-of-motion.
+Treatments include trigger point therapy, massage therapy, electro-stimulation, stretching, and specific exercises to boost strength and range of motion.

 ⇐ Neck Pain We Can Help ⇒